michael-russin/webview2-interop/README.md

 # webview2-interop
 Interop and C# wrapper classes for Microsoft WebView2 web browser control

-When Microsoft revealed their plans for a Chrome based Edge browser the first thing I thougt was "I wonder if they are going to support an embedded web browser control"?
+When Microsoft revealed their plans for a Chrome based Edge browser the first thing I thought was "I wonder if they are going to support an embedded web browser control"?
 Well sure enough they released [WebView2](https://github.com/MicrosoftEdge/WebView2Browser) and I've been keeping an eye on the releases.
-Recently I found a great [sample](https://github.com/MicrosoftEdge/WebView2Browser) written by [David Risney](https://github.com/david-risney) and I was inpired to take a shot at putting togehter a C# version.
+Recently I found a great [sample](https://github.com/MicrosoftEdge/WebView2Browser) written by [David Risney](https://github.com/david-risney) and I was inspired to take a shot at putting together a C# version.

 This project contains interop code for the WebView2.
 Most of it has been modified from what you get from the standard tlbimp command.
 Besides the interop classes which match the [WebView2 interface](https://docs.microsoft.com/en-us/microsoft-edge/hosting/webview2/reference-webview2) closely there are also some wrapper classes around the interfaces available.
 They try to take some of the patterns used and hopefully make them a little more C# friendly.
 For example the add/remove methods with interface callbacks have been changed to Register/Unregister that take Actions with event arguments.